K-h-a-l-e-d/Counter_App_Cubit/README.md

  also when the counter value reaches -1 (e.g. the beginning or negative numbers) it triggers a dialog message

 Themes part:
- 1- the ThemeState is provided to the theme property in material app in main page and its set initially as dark theme, when the switch button is toggled (ThemeToggle) event is
+ 1- the ThemeState is provided to the theme property in material app in main page and its set initially as dark theme, when the switch button is toggled (toggleDarkTheme) function is
     triggered which emits a state that checks whether the current theme is dark or light then it updates the state with the opposite theme